A lot or a little?

 What's it about?

 Choose your kid's age (choices are 3, 4, 5, 6, or 7) and tap start to access the content in FUNEXPECTED MATH!
-Kids tap on one of three points on a map: Greenland, Egypt, or Japan.
-Each country has a different graphic theme and offers a set of unique math activities such as matching shapes, continuing patterns, or counting on a number line.
+Kids tap on one of several points on a map: currently Greenland, Egypt, Japan, Madagascar, or Mars.
+Each location has a different graphic theme and offers a set of unique math activities such as matching shapes, continuing patterns, or counting on a number line.
 After a brief how-to tutorial, kids start at level one of each game and work their way through progressively more challenging levels.
 Parents can browse the games by skill type: number sense, geometry, algorithms, and logic.
 Choose a game to see what difficulty level your kid has reached and how many levels are available, what the task is, and what math themes it covers.

 Is it any good?